Sarah-Beaver/4883-SWTools-Beaver/Assignments/A05/README.md

 ascii_image.py takes an image and converts it to characters using a font.

 The program will automatically change the picture to resize to 200Xx where x is made so the image is not skewed.
-If this is not wanted go in and comment out im=resize(im,200)
+If this is not wanted go in and comment out im=resize(im,200).
+Also any font chosen should have the characters b, d, f, r, K, R, A, F, D, L, B as these are the characters used in this program.